karinstahel/papers-past-open-data-extraction/README.md

 - Supports various input options (specific issues, newspaper codes, etc.)
 - Outputs data in parquet format

-## Requirements

-### Python dependencies
-- Python 3.6 or higher
-- pandas
-- lxml
-- tqdm
-- **Either** one of the following Parquet file backends:
-  - pyarrow (recommended): `pip install pyarrow`
-  - fastparquet (alternative): `pip install fastparquet`

-The script will check for the presence of either pyarrow or fastparquet and exit with an error message if neither is available.

 ## Installation

 ### Setting up a Python virtual environment